-On October 30, 2020 the Company entered into a term loan with the Business Development Bank of Canada ("BDC") under their Business Credit Availability Program ("BCAP") which provides the Company access to a non-revolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
-The BDC Term Facility has a maturity date of October 30, 2024 and is secured by a floating charge debenture and a general security agreement on the assets of the Company.
-At December 31, 2020 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$0.2 million in interest that was added to the principal amount.
+On October 30, 2020 the Company entered into a term loan with the Business Development Bank of Canada ("BDC") under their Business Credit Availability Program ("BCAP") which provided the Company with a non-revolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
+The BDC Term Facility has a maturity date of October 30, 2024 and is secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
+At December 30, 2021 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$1.3 million in interest that was added to the principal amount.
 There are standard reporting covenants under the BDC Term Facility and certain operational covenants, however there are no financial covenants.